jyablonski/nba_elt_rest_api/README.md

 - Hosts an Internal Admin Site w/ the following Pages:
   -  Page to flip Feature Flags on / off that are used in various components throughout the Project.
   -  Page to create incidents which will automatically popup on the Web Dashboard to alert users of any missing or out-of-date data issues.
+- Most Endpoints are Cached via Redis

 ## Running The App
-Clone the Repo & run `make up` which spins up the App locally served [here](http://localhost:8080/) using 2 Docker Containers:
+Clone the Repo & run `make up` which spins up the App locally served [here](http://localhost:8080/) using 3 Docker Containers:
 - Postgres Database
+- Redis Database
 - FastAPI Server

 To Login to the App locally, a set of Credentials for an Admin User are listed below: